 MANIPAL FILM STUDY CENTRE - Aims at making available world cinema which is non-mainstream and engages members of the University family in serious study of film language, film theory and film criticism by organising film shows, film festivals, film appreciation courses etc.

-Activities of the Literary Club include book or poem reading sessions by the authors and/or readers, discussions about various literature related activities, workshops/seminars on literature writing, et al. Students and teaching staff from various colleges under Manipal University represent their college and are enrolled as club members.
+Activities of the Literary Club include book or poem reading sessions by the authors and/or readers, discussions about various literature related activities, workshops/seminars on literature writing, et al. Students and teaching staff from various colleges under Manipal Academy of Higher Education represent their college and are enrolled as club members.
 Members contribute with their creative work in literature and discuss events for the future during meetings held by the club.
-Any literature loving person at Manipal University can become a member of this club.
+Any literature loving person at Manipal Academy of Higher Education can become a member of this club.